 - 1. Shut off the unit, including the pilot.
 Allow the unit to cool for at least thirty minutes. - 2.
-Inspect burner, pilot, and primary air inlet holes on injector holder for dust and dirt (see Fig. 19). - 3.
+Inspect burner, pilot, and primary air inlet holes on injector holder for dust and dirt (see Fig. 20). - 3.
 Blow air through the ports/slots and holes in the burner. - 4.
 Check the injector holder located at the end of the burner tube again.
-Remove any large particles of dust, dirt, lint, or pet hair with a soft cloth or vacuum cleaner nozzle.
+Remove any large particles of dust, dirt, lint, or pet hair with a soft cloth or vacuum cleaner nozzle. - 5.
+Blow air into the primary air holes on the injector holder. - In case any large clumps of dust have now been pushed into the burner.
+Repeat steps 3 and 4.
+Clean the pilot assembly also.